base2Services/shelvery-aws-backups/README.md

 - `shelvery_wait_snapshot_timeout` - Timeout in seconds to wait for snapshot to become available before copying it to another region or sharing with other account.
 Defaults to 1200 (20 minutes)
 - `shelvery_share_aws_account_ids` -  AWS Account Ids to share backups with.
 Applies to both original and regional backups
+- `shelvery_source_aws_account_ids` - List of AWS Account Ids, comma seperated, that are exposing/sharing their shelvery backups with account where shelvery is running.
+This can be used for having DR aws account that aggregates backups from other accounts.
 - `shelvery_rds_backup_mode` - can be either `RDS_COPY_AUTOMATED_SNAPSHOT` or `RDS_CREATE_SNAPSHOT`.
 Values are self-explanatory
 - `shelvery_lambda_max_wait_iterations` - maximum number of chained calls to wait for backup availability when running Lambda environment. `shelvery_wait_snapshot_timeout` will be used only in CLI mode, while this key is used only